-- We can charge forward, ignoring the fear and toughening up to protect us from that god-awful vulnerability.
+- We can charge forward, ignoring the fear and toughening up to protect us from that god-awful sense of vulnerability.

 - Or, we can pause for a moment, check in with our bodies and find out what we need to feel safe enough to move forward again.

 What you need to feel safe enough to move forward will be very specific to you, and it will wary with each and every situation.
 This is why you have to pause and listen.
 No cookie-cutter solution will help you here.

 You need to learn this language, this rythm of moving and pausing, because fear will be a constant companion on the journey.
 But it doesn’t have to be such a pain.

 Fear is not a roadblock.
 It’s a roadsign, showing you where your current borders are.
 It’s an invitation.
 A point of entry.

 You move softly through the fear and into that vast, new landscape.
 After a while you face another border, a new limit, and the fear that comes along with it.
 This might feel discouraging at first.
 Is there no way to be rid of it once and for all?

 No. But every time you face it, the zone in which you can move freely grows.
 You get more and more delicious freedom, and more and more trust in the process that will get you through the next transition, and the next.

 As the sweetest possible side effect, you get kindness back in your life.
 You get compassion and space enough to hold the imperfections of your humanness, and you get to roam these wild landscapes as a whole human being, no longer fragmented by the attacks of crazy critics or false beliefs about what you should and must and can’t.

 All the precious parts of yourself along for the ride.
 You simply won’t believe the difference it makes.